kimrodriguezFINTECH/Project-3/README.md

 * `openai` for accessing and integrating AI models into our applications.

 We started off with the Pinata Configuration: `pinata_api_key = os.getenv('PINATA_API_KEY')`
-* Our API key ensures our sensitive information is securely managed, enhances flexibility across different environments such as `json`, xopenai`, `files` etc., and is used for best practices regarding application configuration.
+* Our API key ensures our sensitive information is securely managed, enhances flexibility across different environments such as `json`, `openai` , `files` etc., and is used for best practices regarding application configuration.

 Using Web3 Configuration provided us the flexibility to run the application in different environments without changing the codebase.
 For example, our same code can be used with different blockchain networks by simply changing the environment variable.

 Example:
 Convert contract address to checksum format `contract_address = Web3.to_checksum_address(os.getenv('CONTRACT_ADDRESS'))`
 `with open('contract_abi.json') as f:`
 `contract_abi = json.load(f)`
 `contract = web3.eth.contract(address=contract_address, abi=contract_abi)`